 At the same time, the challenges in the offshore market began to emerge.
 Substantially lower activity led to the need for restructuring.
-This allowed Kongsberg Maritime to remain profitable even during demanding times.
+This allowed KONGSBERG to remain profitable even during demanding times.

-In order to meet the need for digitisation of the industry, Kongsberg Digital was established in 2016.
-Here, parts of the oil and gas business were included, as well as the simulator activities from Kongsberg Maritime.
+In order to meet the need for digitisation of the industry, a new business area, Kongsberg Digital was established in 2016.

-While the maritime market has been struggling, KONGSBERG has strengthened its position in the defence industry in recent years.
-KONGSBERG currently owns almost half of the Finnish defence company Patria, and together with Nammo they constitute a strong Nordic defence constellation.
+While the maritime market has faced both financial crisis and a down turn in crude oil prices, KONGSBERG has strengthened its position in the defence industry in recent years.
+KONGSBERG currently owns almost half of the Finnish defence company Patria, and together with the Norwegian company Nammo they constitute a strong Nordic defence constellation.

 KONGSBERG now has approximately 2,500 industrial partners all over the world.
 A large portion of our extensive product development is done in close cooperation with these partners as well as our demanding customers.

-KONGSBERG has come to stay: The character of our business today, with large investments, and long-term contracts and projects, requires long-term business perspectives.
+KONGSBERG is future: The character of our business today, with large investments, and long-term contracts and projects, requires long-term business perspectives.
 Our history proves our determination to continue to deliver and develop state-of-the-art technology.